Senior Research Associate

 Current work and interests

-Kirsten Rennie is a Senior Research Associate leading the development of research on physical activity and diet in patient populations for the Measurement Platform and the development of physical activity measurement for the Diet and Physical Activity Interventions in Patient Populations programme.
+Kirsten Rennie leads the development of physical activity measurement for the Measurement Platform and studies in secondary care for the Diet and Physical Activity Interventions in Patient Populations programme.

 Background and experience